Fast and Interpretable Protein Substructure Alignment via Optimal Transport: Empirical Analysis

 \section{Empirical Analysis}

-We conduct extensive quantitative and qualitative evaluations to comprehensively assess the validity and advancement of PLASMA in protein substructure alignment tasks.
-All experiments are programmed with PyTorch v2.5.1 and run on NIVIDIA RTX 4090 32 GB GPU.
+We conduct extensive quantitative and qualitative evaluations to comprehensively assess the validity and advancement of PLASMA in local structural motif alignment tasks.
+All experiments are programmed with PyTorch v2.5.1 and run on NVIDIA RTX 4090 32 GB GPU.